ook/transilien_microservices/README.md

 Easier, isn't it?
 Now take every `Stop` and keep only your matching `StopArea`: you'll get your hours of departures and arrivals :)

+## Documentation

+You're reading it… Ok, have a look to http://rubydoc.info/gems/transilien_microservices for code documentation.
+Note: you'll get a better understanding of that implementations if your read API documentation, see first link.

 ## Contributing

 1. Fork it